DEVILENMO/EndstoneMC-Dont-Tap-The-White-Tile-Plugin/ReadMe.md

 - Right-click the bottom-left corner of the screen
 - Right-click the top-right corner
 - Right-click the trigger block
-5. The screen will turn white when setup is complete
+5. A hint message will be shown white when setup is complete
 6. Break the trigger block to start playing

 # 中文